-- HIST 2355 (3).
-HISTORY OF THE ANCIENT NEAR EAST AND EGYPT.
-An introduction to the ancient civilizations of Mesopotamia, Israel, Anatolia, and Egypt.
-Examines changing ancient cultures as they contact (or conquer) each other as seen through their literature, histories, and archaeological remains. - HIST 2365 (3).
+HIST 2365 (3).
 EUROPE IN THE MODERN WORLD, RENAISSANCE TO 1760.
-An introductory survey of the growth of European civilization. - HIST 2366 (3).
+An introductory survey of the growth of European civilization.

+HIST 2366 (3).
 EUROPE IN THE MODERN WORLD, 1760 TO THE PRESENT.
-A continuation of HIST 2365. - HIST 2379 (3).
+A continuation of HIST 2365.

+HIST 2379 (3).
 A HISTORY OF ISLAMIC EMPIRES.
-Introduces the history of various Islamic empires and covers the period from 600 to 1750. - HIST 2380/CFA 3380 (3).
+Introduces the history of various Islamic empires and covers the period from 600 to 1750.

+HIST 2380 (3).
 ETHNIC REGIONS IN THE WESTERN WORLD.
-An interdisciplinary course that examines the ways regional ethnic minorities such as the Basques, Quebecois, and Chicanos have functioned within larger societies in Western Europe and North America. - HIST 2384/CFA 3318 (3).
+An interdisciplinary course that examines the ways regional ethnic minorities such as the Basques, Quebecois, and Chicanos have functioned within larger societies in Western Europe and North America.

+HIST 2384 (3).
 LATIN AMERICA: THE COLONIAL PERIOD.
-An introductory survey covering the development of Latin-American society from prediscovery to the early 19th century. - HIST 2385/CFA 3319 (3).
+An introductory survey covering the development of Latin American society from prediscovery to the early 19th century.

+HIST 2385 (3).
 LATIN AMERICA IN THE MODERN ERA.
-An introductory survey beginning with the 19th-century wars of independence from Spain and Portugal and emphasizing the 20th century as the new nations struggle for political stability and economic independence. - HIST 2390 (3).
+An introductory survey beginning with the 19th-century wars of independence from Spain and Portugal and emphasizing the 20th century as the new nations struggle for political stability and economic independence.

+HIST 2390 (3).
 CIVILIZATION OF INDIA.
-Introduction to the history, society, and cultural features of South Asia from the third millennium B.C.E. to the modern day. - HIST 2391 (3).
+Introduction to the history, society, and cultural features of South Asia from the third millennium B.C.E. to the modern day.

+HIST 2391 (3).
 AFRICA TO THE 19TH CENTURY.
-History of Africa south of the Sahara, focusing on culture and social organization, the Bantu migrations, African kingdoms, contacts with the world, Islam, and the slave trade. - HIST 2392 (3).
+History of Africa south of the Sahara, focusing on culture and social organization, the Bantu migrations, African kingdoms, contacts with the world.
+Islam. and the slave trade.

+HIST 2392 (3).
 MODERN AFRICA.
-An introduction to the history of Africa since 1800.
+Introduction to the history of Africa since 1800.
 Focuses on a number of themes to enable a better understanding of the recent past of this vast continent.
-Major topics include 19th-century social, political, and economic revolutions in Southern and West Africa, the incorporation of the continent into the capitalist world economy, class formation under colonial rule, the rise of nationalism, and the politics of liberation. - HIST 2393 (3).
+Major topics include 19th-century social, political, and economic revolutions in Southern and West Africa, the incorporation of the continent into the capitalist world economy, class formation under colonial rule, the rise of nationalism, and the politics of liberation.

+HIST 2393 (3).
 JAPAN BEFORE 1850.
 Japan from its origins through the Tokugawa period.
-Themes include the military and the emperor in the polity; religions in society and culture; and the continuous, contested creation of identity. - HIST 2394/WL 3397 (3).
+Themes include the military and the emperor in the polity; religions in society and culture; and the continuous, contested creation of identity.

+HIST 2394 (3).
 CHINA BEFORE 1850.
-Examines changes and continuities from Neolithic times to 1850 in Chinese state, society, and religion, and the relations among the three spheres, through scholarly writings and primary sources. - HIST 2395/WL 3398 (3).
+Examines changes and continuities from Neolithic times to 1850 in Chinese state, society, and religion, and the relations among the three spheres, through scholarly writings and primary sources.

+HIST 2395 (3).
 MODERN EAST ASIA.
-A survey of modern East Asia emphasizing an outline of the traditional societies, the Western impact, Japanese industrialization and imperialism, Pearl Harbor, and the rise of Chinese communism. - HIST 2398 (3).
+A survey of modern East Asia emphasizing an outline of the traditional societies, the Western impact, Japanese industrialization and imperialism, Pearl Harbor, and the rise of Chinese communism.

+HIST 2398 (3).
 AMERICAN POLITICS AND CULTURE, FDR TO OBAMA.
-Examines life and culture in modern America. - $\mbox{\bf HIST}$ 3100 (1). $\mbox{\bf HISTORY}$ STUDIES ABROAD.
-SMU credit for history courses taken in University-approved programs abroad. - HIST 3200 (2).
+Examines life and culture in modern America.

+HIST 3100 (1).
 HISTORY STUDIES ABROAD.
-SMU credit for history courses taken in University-approved programs abroad. - HIST 3300 (3).
+SMU credit for history courses taken in University-approved programs abroad.

+HIST 3200 (2).
 HISTORY STUDIES ABROAD.
-SMU credit for history courses taken in University-approved programs abroad. - HIST 3301/HRTS 3301/CF 3317 (3).
+SMU credit for history courses taken in University-approved programs abroad.

+$\mbox{HIST 3300 (3).
+HISTORY STUDIES ABROAD. } SMU\ \mbox{credit for history courses taken in University-approved programs abroad.}$

+HIST 3301 (3).
 HUMAN RIGHTS: AMERICA'S DILEMMA.
 This course examines violations of human rights within their historical contexts and explores the foundations of current human rights issues such as torture, terrorism, slavery, and genocide.
-Attention is given to the evolution of civil and human rights as entities within global political thought and practice. - HIST 3302 (3).
+Attention is given to the evolution of civil and human rights as entities within global political thought and practice.

+HIST 3302 (3).
 GEORGIAN AND VICTORIAN ENGLAND, 1714-1867.
 The political, social, and economic institutions of Britain and their development in the 18th and 19th centuries.